New York Dog Bite Laws

 June 15, 2018 | Personal Injury

-According to the Agriculture & Markets Law, Section 121 -An attack on another dog or companion animal can result in serious consequences for the dog owner or keeper as well as the attacking dog itself.
+According to the Agriculture & Markets Law, Section 121 -An attack on another dog (or companion animal) can result in serious consequences for the dog owner or keeper as well as the attacking dog itself.
 A judge or magistrate can determine that the dog is dangerous and impose penalties on the owner and conditions of confinement of the dog.
-The dog even can be euthanized if it previously was declared dangerous and this time it inflicted serious injuries or death on another dog.
+The dog can be euthanized if it previously was declared dangerous and it inflicted serious injuries or death on another dog.

 How to Prevent Dog Bites

 People love dogs and with good reason- in the majority of cases they are man’s best friends and protectors.
 Things can happen and sometimes dogs will bite.
 Sometimes it is because of the dog but in many of the cases we see there is a large degree of human error involved.
 Here are some things you can do to help reduce your chances of being bitten by a dog.
 Here are some tips from a New York dog bite lawyer:

 - Always ask the owner if it is ok to pet the dog before making a move towards the dog.